My Country:

 Portable Mount Sinai

-This week’s Parshah focuses on the Mishkan, the Tabernacle, the dwelling place for the Shechinah (Divine Presence).
+This week’s Torah portion focuses on the Mishkan, the Tabernacle, the dwelling place for the Shechinah (Divine Presence).
 With the exception of the tragic incident of the Golden Calf, the rest of Shemot (Exodus) is devoted to the preparations for and the construction of the Mishkan.
 Thus, a major part of Shemot, which the Ramban calls the Book of Redemption, discusses the Mishkan.

 The Ramban explains that the redemption from Egypt wasn’t complete with the physical departure from the land of slavery, nor was it complete with the giving of the Ten Commandments at Mount Sinai.
 The redemption was complete only when the Jewish people had a permanent replica of the revelation at Mount Sinai in their midst.
 In his commentary, the Ramban demonstrates that the Tabernacle, as a whole and in its details, was symbolic of the historical experience at Mount Sinai.
 For example, God spoke to Moshe from the Holy Ark, just as He spoke to Moshe from Mount Sinai when He gave him the Torah.